2000 Summer Olympics opening ceremony: Prelude

-As spectators arrived, they found on their seats a yellow Globite case with Olympic Stickers on the front, reminiscent of those that once prevailed in Australian schoolrooms in the 20th Century.
-Inside the case were green and gold socks, cheer band, a torch, lapel pin, event program, postcard, cards, earplugs, stickers and a Kodak CD Rom.
-The torch and cheer band – set with movement sensitive lights – illuminated the darkened stands during the Fire segment, Arrivals segment and the lighting of the cauldron, while Australian Olympic Team socks appeared prominently on the sea of waving hands during Australia's entry to the stadium.
+As spectators arrived, they found on their seats a yellow Globite case with Olympic stickers on the front, reminiscent of those that once prevailed in Australian schoolrooms in the 20th century.
+Inside the case were a pair of green and gold socks, cheer band, a replica of the 2000 Summer Olympics torch, lapel pin, event program, postcard, cards, earplugs, stickers and a Kodak CD-ROM.
+The torch and cheer band – set with movement-sensitive lights – illuminated the darkened stands during the Fire segment, Arrivals segment and the lighting of the cauldron, while Australian Olympic Team socks appeared prominently on the sea of waving hands during Australia's entry to the stadium.

 The Prelude segment lasted an hour before the ceremony started.
 It was hosted by Seven Network's Sports Commentator David Fordham and news presenter Chris Bath, while seven months pregnant with her first child, live on the northern stage in the stadium.
 It featured various performances, including a Welcome to Country from the Wangal people, children singing the official Team Welcome Song "G'day G'day", a recognition of the Bidding team and the Olympic volunteers, a recognition from the United Nations of the Olympic Truce, Mexican waves, and a singalong of "Waltzing Matilda" with John Williamson.

 Welcome and Anthem

 The ceremony began with a countdown composed by Richard Mills performed by Sydney Symphony Orchestra.
 The large screens counted down from 60 to 1.
-Starting at 23, footage from previous games appeared with the phrase "Opening Ceremony" at the end.
+Starting at 23, footage from previous games appeared ending with art by Sydney artist Ken Done that read "Opening Ceremony".

-The Opening Ceremony began with a tribute to the heritage of the Australian Stock Horse, with the arrival of a lone rider, Steve Jefferys, whose Australian Stock Horse, Ammo, reared.
-Jefferys then cracked his stockwhip and 120 riders and their Stock Horses entered the stadium performing a 'musical ride' with many intricate steps, to the music of Bruce Rowland who composed a special Olympic version of the main theme which he had composed for the 1982 film The Man from Snowy River.
-Each rider held a flag with the Olympic Rings coloured turquoise.
+The arrival of a lone rider Steve Jefferys, dressed in a drizabone and akubra hat galloped into the empty stadium floor.
+The Australian Stock Horse Ammo reared in the middle of the stadium.
+Jeffery's then cracked his stockwhip, and 120 riders and their Stock Horses entered the stadium performing a 'musical ride' with many intricate steps to the music of Bruce Rowland, who had composed a special Olympic version of the main theme which he had originally composed for the 1982 film The Man from Snowy River.
+Each rider held a flag with the Olympic Rings coloured blue.
 One of the configurations formed the five Olympic Rings.
+This was a tribute to the heritage of the Australian Stock Horse.
+Many of its riders were from Scone.

 A giant banner painted by Sydney artist Ken Done was unfurled, depicting the Sydney Harbour Bridge in bright colours, saying "G'Day" to the world.

-The Governor-General Sir William Deane, the Prime Minister John Howard and the President of the IOC Juan Antonio Samaranch, arrived after a jazz fanfare was performed by James Morrison and Swing City, his brother's Big Band.
+The Governor-General Sir William Deane, the Prime Minister John Howard, and the President of the IOC Juan Antonio Samaranch, arrived after a jazz fanfare was performed by Jim Morrison and Swing City, his brother's Big Band.

 The Australian National Anthem, Advance Australia Fair, was then sung by both Human Nature and Julie Anthony, accompanied by the Sydney Symphony Orchestra under the baton of Simone Young.
 The Stock Horse riders still on the field then swapped their Olympic flags for Australian flags before riding out of the stadium.